 Most commonly affected breed: golden retrievers

 - Mast cell tumors typically form on the skin, can vary from relatively benign to extremely aggressive, and often spread to other parts of the body.
-Mast cells are immune cells associated with allergies and are usually easily identified with a fine-needle aspirate.
-A pet suffering from a mast cell tumor will often show signs of vomiting, diarrhea, and loss of appetite.
-Surgery is required to excise the entire mast cell tumor, and chemotherapy and radiation therapy are often also indicated for the severe grades of tumor.
+Mast cells are immune cells associated with allergies and usually are easily identified with a fine-needle aspirate.
+A pet suffering from a mast cell tumor often will show signs of vomiting, diarrhea, and loss of appetite.
+Surgery is required to excise the entire mast cell tumor.
+Often, chemotherapy and radiation therapy are also indicated for severe grades of tumor.

 Most commonly affected breeds: boxers and bulldogs

 - Osteosarcoma is the most common bone cancer in dogs, occurring most frequently in large and giant breeds.
-Osteosarcoma, which routinely attacks the long bones in the limbs but can affect any bone, progresses rapidly, spreading to the lungs, lymph nodes, and other bones.
+Osteosarcoma routinely attacks the long bones in the limbs—but can affect any bone—and progresses rapidly, spreading to the lungs, lymph nodes, and other bones.
 Pet owners notice swelling, lameness, or pain in the affected limb in the beginning stages.
-Since this disease is so aggressive and spreads extremely rapidly, amputation of the affected limb, followed by chemotherapy to treat metastases, is the recommended course of treatment.
+Since this disease is so aggressive and spreads extremely rapidly, the recommended course of treatment often is amputation of the affected limb followed by chemotherapy to treat metastases.
 Sadly, fewer than 10% of dogs who undergo this gold-standard treatment live longer than three years.

 Most commonly affected breeds: Great Danes, Irish wolfhounds, mastiffs